boscoh/peptagram/readme.md

                 key4: value4
               spectrum:
                 -
-                  mass: 500
+                  - 501
-                  intensity: 34.3
+                  - 34.3
+                -
+                  - 503.4
+                  - 82.3

 This data-structure is written verbeten into a JSON-based javascript file, which is then processed by the javascript application that generates the visual display.
-Optional fields are moved into `attr` fileds, both at the protein level, and at the peptide level.
+Optional fields are moved into the `attr` dictionary.

-There are several hierarchies to notice.
+The primary level of organization of the dictionary `proteins` is, obviously, at the level of proteins.
+All peptide-spectrum matches will be sorted into each protein match.
+Presumably, the results will have been sorted into protein groups and read in with a usable sub-set of representative proteins for the protein identification.

 The peptide information are sorted into separate lists in the `sources` field.
 This allows a clear demarcation for different experiments.
 However, for single experiments, this adds an extra layer, where the peptides must be accessed as:

-    proteins['example-seqid']['sources'][0]
+    source = proteins['example-seqid']['sources'][0]
+    peptides = source['peptides']

 ### Peptide-spectrum match list

 Each peptide entry in the `peptides` list represents a distinct peptide-spectrum match.

-    peptides:
-      -
     sequence: 'CDE'
     i: 1
     intensity: 1.0
     mask: 0.0
     attr:
       modifications:
         -
           i: 0
           mass: 344.4
       key3: value3
       key4: value4
     spectrum:
       -
-            mass: 500
+        - 501
-            intensity: 34.3
+        - 34.3
+      -
+        - 503.4
+        - 82.3

 `i` gives 0-based position of the peptide, and should match that of the full sequence.